Brian Wilson (album): Retrospective assessments

-MusicHound contributor Gary Pig Gold felt that the album would disappoint listeners expecting a Pet Sounds-quality masterpiece, however, "That is not to say Wilson isn't still capable of producing works of true beauty; his flar for both vocal and instrumental arrangement remains unparalleled, his voice is now more mature but still as achingly expressive as it was in its prime, and magnificent melodies still seem to spill from him with impossible ease."
+Gary Pig Gold, in MusicHound Rock: The Essential Album Guide, wrote that the album would disappoint listeners expecting a Pet Sounds-quality masterpiece, however, "That is not to say Wilson isn't still capable of producing works of true beauty; his flair for both vocal and instrumental arrangement remains unparalleled, his voice is now more mature but still as achingly expressive as it was in its prime, and magnificent melodies still seem to spill from him with impossible ease."
 Conversely, Robert Christgau wrote that Wilson sounds too much "like the sincere, talented, mildly pretentious nut he is" to convince the listener of "the pain in his voice".
 Furthermore, he believed the record suffered from "a collective Phil Spector obsession [that] comes off incredibly labored."

 Common criticisms against the album relate to the predominant use of "synthesizers and drum machines dated even for its time".
 Writing in AllMusic, Richie Unterberger referred to the album's use of the Yamaha DX7 in particular.
 Unterberger elaborated, "While he retained his gift for catchy melodies and dense, symphonic production, there was a forced stiffness to both the songwriting and execution.
 Much of the blame for the album's mixed success can be laid upon its sterile, synthesizer-laden arrangements and echoing percussion, which epitomized some of the less attractive aspects of late-1980s production."
 The Rolling Stone Album Guide concurred that the "dated synth-heavy production makes the album almost unlistenable", but evidence for the fact "that his songwriting muse has not abandoned him completely" can be found in "Love and Mercy", "Melt Away", and "Baby Let Your Hair Grow Long".

 Among Wilson's biographers, Carlin writes that the album occupies a space "between moments of sweet, redemptive beauty and songs that were overwhelmed by their own ambition, to some that actually did combine the tacts of the past with the tools of the present into a wholly new sound.
 And then there were a few that seemed either so out of character or so desperate to be in character that they sounded like the product of extremely talented forgers."
-Dillon writes that "The vocal arrangements are at times overhwhelming, the changes startling.
+Dillon writes that "The vocal arrangements are at times overwhelming, the changes startling.
 It ranks among Brian's most ambitious works, recalling past glories without recycling them."
 Jon Stebbins wrote, "After the initial euphoria had subsided [...] most realized that the album was a somewhat stilted and mechanical effort."